 Yes!
 This cornbread freezes for up to three months.

 To eat, let it sit in the fridge overnight.
 If you want to resuscitate it, pop the thawed bread in a toaster oven until the outside gets crisp!

 This recipe comes together very quickly once you start and much of the steps depend on the previous steps being complete, so, unfortunately, there isn’t much you can do to make it ahead.

 But!
 It does last a while, so you can always store it and then toast it a bit to reheat your cornbread before you serve.

 My favorite way to serve cornbread is, of course, CHILI!
 This southern cornbread goes best with a thick, rich chili, perfect for crumbling on top or eating alongside.

-This recipe also goes great with soups, salads, and any main meal you want to spruce up with some southern sweetness!
+This recipe also goes great with soups, salads, and Southern collard greens recipe or any main meal you want to spruce up with some southern sweetness!

 - 2 tablespoons bacon drippings

 - 1/4 cup all-purpose flour

 - 1 teaspoon baking soda